By Joseph de Burca.

 Many believe Buckingham Palace is behind the move to censor the archive as the papers contain details and clues about multiple scandals which are still capable of damaging the Royal Family. “

 The papers may include information about Mountbatten’s membership of the Anglo-Irish Vice Ring which procured boys in care from homes such as Williamson House and Kincora in Belfast for VIPs such as Mountbatten.
 The abuse network was later infiltrated by MI5 and MI6 to gather ‘compromat’ on leading Loyalist politicians during the Troubles in Ireland.
+See also: SECOND UPDATE: Kincora boy abused by Mountbatten committed suicide months later.

 The British Government – especially the Northern Ireland Office, MI5 and MI6 – have a lot to fear should the full truth about Mountbatten emerge including his abuse of boys in care at Kincora Boys’ Home.
 Village’s online book on the Anglo-Irish Vice Ring of which Mountbatten was a member begins here: The Anglo-Irish Vice Ring.
 Chapters 1 – 3.